Every professional displayed on Counselling Directory has been independently

-I'm a registered member of the British Association for Counselling and Psychotherapy (BACP) providing short- and long-term therapy from The Practice Rooms in central Norwich and from my home office in Wymondham, as well as online via telephone and video (Zoom, Doxy.me).
+I'm a registered member of the British Association for Counselling and Psychotherapy (BACP) providing short- and long-term therapy from The Practice Rooms in central Norwich, as well as online.

-My core training is person-centred.
-The person-centred approach moves away from the idea of the therapist as an expert who can fix you, trusting instead that you have the innate capacity to fulfil your own potential, given the right conditions.
+My core training is person-centred therapy, an approach pioneered by Carl Rogers in the 1950s and 1960s as an alternative to traditional psychotherapy.
+Person-centred therapy moves away from the idea of the therapist as an expert who can fix you, trusting instead that you have the innate capacity to fulfil your own potential, given the right conditions.
 A strong and caring therapeutic relationship, based in genuine acceptance and empathic understanding, forms the foundation of person-centred therapy.

 To learn more, please visit my website: www.jimcolliercounselling.com.
 I look forward to hearing from you.